JuneKelly/phoenix-livebook-demo/README.md

 - Look in the logs for the livebook container to find the livebook URL (`docker-compose logs -f livebook`)
 - Open the livebook URL
-- Create a new notebook
+- Click "Open" in the top-right, and select `example-notebook.livemd`
-- You can run code in the phoenix node, like `TinyNote.Accounts.get_user!(1)`
+- From a notebook, you can run code in the phoenix node, like `TinyNote.Accounts.get_user!(1)`

 ## How it works